labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-find-first-n-matches/step1.md

-# Find First N Matches
+# How to Find the First N Matches

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Finds the first `n` elements for which the provided function returns a truthy value.
+To find the first `n` elements that meet a certain criteria, use the `findFirstN` function.
+Here's how:

-- Use a `for...in` loop to execute the provided `matcher` for each element of `arr`.
-- Use `Array.prototype.push()` to append elements to the results array and return them if its `length` is equal to `n`.
+1. Open the Terminal/SSH.
+2. Type `node` to start practicing coding.
+3. Use the `findFirstN` function, passing in the array to search through, a matching function, and the number of matches to find (if not specified, the default is 1).
+4. The `matcher` function will be executed for each element of the `arr`, and if it returns a truthy value, that element will be added to the results array.
+5. If the `res` array reaches a length of `n`, the function will return the results array.
+6. If no matches are found, an empty array will be returned.

+Here's the code for the `findFirstN` function:

 ```js
 const findFirstN = (arr, matcher, n = 1) => {